Which Taylor Swift Song Is About Taylor Lautner?

 FAQ:

-Q: What are some specific lyrics in “Back to December” that hint at Taylor Lautner?
+Q: What are some specific lyrics that suggest “Back to December” is about Taylor Lautner?

-A: In the song, Swift sings, “Your tan skin, your sweet smile, so good to me.”
-These lyrics are thought to reference Lautner’s appearance and their time together.
+A: In the song, Swift sings, “So this is me swallowing my pride, standing in front of you, saying I’m sorry for that night.”
+These lyrics could be interpreted as an apology to Lautner for any mistakes she made during their relationship.

 Q: Are there any other songs that could be about Taylor Lautner?